Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Experiments

 \paragraph{Results on Harmful Behaviors Multi-modal Dataset} The evaluation results on the Harmful Behaviors Multi-modal Dataset, as shown in \cref{tab:overall-hb}, highlight the effectiveness of our \ours, compared to other jailbreak techniques.
 In MiniGPT-4, \ours achieved an impressive ASR of 95\%, significantly outperforming other methods such as AutoDAN at 16\% and GCG at 13\%.
 Similarly, in LLaVA1.5, \ours recorded an ASR of 90\%, while alternatives faltered, with AutoDAN achieving only 8\% and the P-Text yielding no successful attacks at all.
 INF-MLLM1 showed an ASR of 88\% for \ours, reinforcing its effectiveness, while other methods like AutoDAN and GCG managed only 22\% and 1\%, respectively.
 Notably, when evaluating the larger MiniGPT-4 model paired with a 70B LLM, \ours achieved an ASR of 92\%, whereas GCG, AutoDAN, and WB did not yield results due to GPU memory constraints.
 The results from the \ours were comparable to those of the WB method, but \ours consumed significantly less memory.
-This further indicates that our method remains effective even when scaled to larger model architectures, requiring minimal additional memory beyond inference.

-\paragraph{Results on MM-SafetyBench-T Dataset} As shown in \cref{tab:3-mmbench}, the evaluation results from the MM-SafetyBench-T Dataset underscore the effectiveness similar to the previous results on Harmful Behaviors.
+This further indicates that our method remains effective even when scaled to larger model architectures, requiring minimal additional memory beyond inference. \paragraph{Results on MM-SafetyBench-T Dataset} As shown in \cref{tab:3-mmbench}, the evaluation results from the MM-SafetyBench-T Dataset underscore the effectiveness similar to the previous results on Harmful Behaviors.
 Specifically, \ours achieved an ASR of 98.2\% in MiniGPT-4, 95.8\% in LLaVA1.5, and 96.4\% in INF-MLLM1.
 In contrast, methods originally designed for LLMs, such as GCG, AutoDAN, and PAIR, demonstrated significantly reduced effectiveness when their adversarial prompts were transferred to MLLMs.
 For instance, while GCG excelled in LLMs jailbreak, it only managed to achieve an ASR of 40.5\% in MiniGPT-4 and 23.2\% in LLaVA1.5.
-For a larger MiniGPT-4 model paired with a 70B LLM, the results demonstrated the same trend as Table \ref{tab:overall-hb}.
-We also report the results for different categories in the MM-SafetyBench-T dataset in \cref{fig:example_category} while the full results can be found in Appendix.
+For larger MiniGPT-4 model paired with a 70B LLM, the results demonstrated the same trend as \cref{tab:overall-hb}.